-Red indicator lamp 'Failure'
+Red indicator lamp "Failure"

 The red indicator lamp (d) lights up if there is a failure.
-The reason for such an indication is, for example - cowl cover fitted, no gas available or air in the gas supply system, triggering of the excess temperature monitor etc.

-To unlock, switch off the appliance, wait 5 minutes, and switch on again.
+The reason for such an indication is, for example, no gas available or air in the gas supply system, triggering of the excess temperature monitor etc. To unlock, switch off the appliance, wait 5 minutes, and switch on again.

-In event of faults, always contact Truma Service on Tel: 01283 511092.
+In event of faults, always contact the Truma Service on Tel: 01283 586020.